When you’re planning a visit to Maine, I’m pretty sure an iconic lighthouse is included in the itinerary.

 38 Congress St, Portland, ME

-This isn’t technically a lighthouse but I still think that it’s worth mentioning, since it’ the only remaining historic maritime signal station in the United States.
+This isn’t technically a lighthouse, but I still think it’s worth mentioning since it’s the only remaining historic maritime signal station in the United States.

-The 86-foot octagonal tower was constructed in 1807 to give Captain Lemuel Moody a competitive edge to shipowners who wanted to be alerted when their ships were arriving in the harbor.
+The 86-foot octagonal tower was constructed in 1807 to give Captain Lemuel Moody a competitive edge over shipowners who wanted to be alerted when their ships arrived in the harbor.

-This was a major advantage because Captain Moody could identify incoming vessels as far away as 30 miles vs. waiting until the ships were almost in harbor as they rounded the land near Spring Point Ledge.
+This was a major advantage because Captain Moody could identify incoming vessels as far away as 30 miles, vs. waiting until the ships were almost in the harbor as they rounded the land near Spring Point Ledge.

 Check the Portland Observatory website for upcoming tours.

-Are You Ready to Plan a Visit to Maine?
+Are You Ready to Plan a Visit to Portland, Maine?

-Fall is a very popular season to visit Maine, but it’s beautiful in the spring and summer as well.
+Fall is a popular season to visit Maine, but it’s also a beautiful destination in the spring and summer.